Mexico City with Kids: A Family Guide to the Greatest Megacity

 Xochimilco

-Tips for families at Xochimilco: Go in the late morning or early afternoon for a calmer, family-friendlier atmosphere.
+Tips for families at Xochimilco: Go in the late morning or early afternoon for a calmer, family-friendly atmosphere.
 Later in the day, the party boats come out and the energy shifts.
 Use the Embarcadero Nuevo Nativitas or Cuemanco docks, which tend to be less chaotic and more straightforward on pricing.
-An Uber from central CDMX costs around 200-350 pesos and is far easier than navigating the Metro and light rail with children in tow.
+An Uber from central CDMX costs around 200-350 pesos and is far easier than navigating the Metro and light rail with kids in tow.

 Where to Eat with Kids